Kiran-Kumar-916/VBNet-GenerateShoppingInvoice-App/README.md

 ## About Forms and Classes

-Forms and Classes are organized as follows:
+The project follows enterprise application architecture, specifically a 3-tier structure, consisting of the following layers:

+UIL (User Interface Layer): Handles all user interactions.

  	FormHome.vb: Homepage.

 	FormProducts.vb: Form used for adding, updating, and deleting products.

 	FormCategories.vb: Form used for adding, updating, and deleting categories.

 	FormCustomers.vb: Form used for adding, updating, and deleting customer details.

 	FormCart.vb: Form used for the shopping cart feature.

 	FormPayment.vb: Form used to show selected products and payment details with discounts and tax.

 	FormInvoice.vb: Form used to show the final invoice after payment.

-CommonClasses.vb: All the commonly used reusable classes are placed here.

-This setup ensures that each form and class is clearly defined with its respective functionality.
+BLL (Business Logic Layer): Implements business rules and logic.

+	BusinessLogic.vb : Class used for handling base total calculation, discounts and tax calculation.
+Also responsible for Invoice Generation.

+DAL (Data Access Layer): Manages data storage and retrieval.

+	DataAccessClass.vb : Class used for communicating between UI and Database.

+	DatabaseHandler.vb : Class used for perform CRUD operations on the database through IDatabaseHandler interface inorder to avoid Tight Coupling.
+Here CSV file is considered as database.

+This design promotes clean separation of concerns, making the application more adaptable to changes and easier to maintain.